barty-s/women-who-skateboard-vigo/README.md

 5. The user can click the 'Join Us' button which will navigate them to the Join-Us page.

-6. Under the button section the user will see the footer with three icons linking to social media pages and a two links to the coder's GitHub and LinkedIn page.
+6. Under the button section the user will see the footer with three icons linking to social media pages and two links to the coder's GitHub and LinkedIn page.

 <img src="readme-docs/mobile-home1.png"> <img src="readme-docs/mobile-home2.png"> <img src="readme-docs/mobile-home3.png"> <img src="readme-docs/mobile-home4.png">